ShuaiGitHub/nyc_hoods/README.md

 # nyc_hoods
 This is a python module that can be used to determine what neighborhood the user is in NYC based on the latitude and longitude values.
 You can use Google's geolocation services to determine the latitude and the longitude and then pass them to `getHood()`

+At this time, Manhattan neighborhoods are almost finished.
+Brooklyn, Queens, and the Bronx are yet to be done.